LUTZ BUSINESS INSIGHTS

 RECENT LUTZ FINANCIAL POSTS

-This month’s newsletter contains insights on early withdrawals, fee litigation, millennials saving, and more…
+This month’s newsletter contains insights on auditor independence guidance for retirement plans, fiduciary documentation, and more…

 The Consumer Price Index (CPI) data surprised the market, with the rate of price increases in October coming in lower than expected…